Ross1116/Ross1116/README.md

 # Heya there 👋, I'm Roshan Ravikumar

 ## 🚀 About Me
-I'm a Software Developer with experience in full-stack development, cloud computing, and automation.
-I enjoy working on projects that solve real problems and help improve efficiency.
-I’m always looking to learn and grow, and I appreciate opportunities to collaborate and contribute to meaningful work.
+I'm a backend focused engineer with keen interest in infrastructure and dev tooling.
+I love using Go and working on distributed systems and architecture.
+I use neovim btw.
+I use arch btw.

 ## 📫 Connect with Me
 <p align="left">